 In Year 6 they spend a full week at a PGL centre doing activities aimed to challenge and build team work.
 When you have been 30 metres high in the sky; attached to a rope; standing facing the elements on the top of a small circular wooden platform preparing to take the ‘leap of faith’; with your heart beating like a drum waiting to explode through your rib cage with your legs turning to jelly………. then, taking a deep breath; you make the leap of faith!
 Your heart is in your mouth as you grab hold of the ice cold trapeze.
 It is then you realise that you have made it; the smile engulfs your face as you now that determination made you the proudest person in the world…..
 After this, you know how to describe fear in your writing when returning to school.

 In Year 5, they spend three days doing a coastal study in the beautiful Whitby.
-The children get to stay inside the Abbey walls at the flagship Youth Hostel.
-Maths trials; dinosaur hunts; beach trawls; fossil hunts and obviously the annual famous jogging up the 199 steps is a must twice a day.
+The children get to stay inside the Abbey walls at the flagship Youth Hostel before doing a wide range of coastal activities including dinosaur hunts; beach trawls and fossil hunts.
+In addition they study the impact Captain Cook had upon our Empire and look at the fishing industry in a Seaside Town.
+A day is spent with the RNLI studying the vital role they play in Whitby and obviously the children and staff endure the famous jogging up the 199 steps twice a day.

 Year 5 – Whitby